Resonant tunneling diodes in semiconductor microcavities: modeling polaritonic features in the THz displacement current: Results for Rabi, Jaynes-Cummings, and Bohmian scenarios in isolated systems

-From a Fourier Transform of $E$, as seen in panel (e), the quantum case obviously has no peaks, while in the semiclassical case one clearly identifies the first peak at the Rabi frequency $\gamma_R\approx 32$ THz, while the other two peaks are located at $2\omega - \gamma_R\approx 288$ THz and $2\omega + \gamma_R\approx 352$ THz, being separated by $2 \gamma_R$ as explained in Appendix \ref{appendix_dressed}.
-Curiously, for a slightly nonresonant case (say $\omega=0.9\omega_e$, such that the analytical models are still valid and one is still in the avoided crossing region), the middle peak among these latter two peaks is also seen at $2\omega=320$ THz but, of course, the Rabi oscillations are no longer able to fully invert the system.
+When comparing the numerical results from our RTD open system with the analytical results from an `analogous' closed system, one notices that the semiclassical scenario in Figs. \ref{Numerical_quant_probs_alpha25_lev2}(b) and \ref{SC}(b) is always noisier with regard to the quantum scenario in Figs. \ref{Numerical_quant_probs_alpha25_lev2}(c) and \ref{JC}(b) due to extra frequencies.
+Obviously both closed systems present a lasting coherent evolution dictated by the Rabi frequency, while in both open systems the probabilities decrease upon time inside the active region due to transmission and reflection of the wavepackets.

-In order to exemplify the use of the Bohmian trajectories as discussed in \eqref{ap_traj} of Section \ref{boh}, we show in Fig. \ref{Traj_analytical} an example of two of such trajectories in the 2D $xq$ space for the quantum picture; trajectories in the 1D $x$ space for the semiclassical picture are straightforward and not shown.

-Their time evolution follows a circular/spiraling path, which is the signature of the Rabi oscillation: i) electron in the first excited state and zero photon in the cavity, trajectory in the white area of Fig. \ref{Traj_analytical}(b); ii) electron in the ground state and one photon in the cavity, trajectory in the grey area of Fig. \ref{Traj_analytical}(b).
+To exemplify the use of the Bohmian trajectories as developed in \eqref{ap_traj}, we show in Fig. \ref{Traj_analytical} an example of two of such trajectories in the $2$D $xq$ space for the quantum picture from Fig. \ref{JC}(b); trajectories in the $1$D $x$ space for the semiclassical picture are straightforward and not shown.
+Their time evolution follows a spiraling path as seen in Fig. \ref{Traj_analytical}(a), which is the signature of the Rabi oscillation: i) electron in the first excited state and zero photon in the cavity, trajectory in the white area of Fig. \ref{Traj_analytical}(b); ii) electron in the ground state and one photon in the cavity, trajectory in the grey area of Fig. \ref{Traj_analytical}(b).
 The turning points of each oscillation, when the trajectory reaches null velocity, always alternate from one quadrant to the other, in different ways depending on the initial conditions of each trajectory.
+This transition between different quadrants is a signature of the change of the dressed system between the two eigenstates, and underlines how this evolution is described in a continuous way.